 6 Tips on How to Onboard New Hires

 People make these decisions based on the lack of attention they get as new hires.
-When employees start their jobs, they want to know that their role is important and that they are appreciated while getting acquainted with the company and its corporate culture.
-In Korn Ferry survey, 98 percent of respondents said that onboarding programs are a key factor in retention efforts.
-It’s really important for organizations to properly onboard new hires and provide a lot of support among them.
+When employees start their jobs, they want to know that their role is essential and that they are appreciated while getting acquainted with the company and its corporate culture.
+In Korn Ferry survey, 98 percent of respondents said that onboarding programs are a critical factor in retention efforts.
+It’s essential for organizations to properly onboard new hires and provide a lot of support among them.
 While it offers a chance to get new employees up to speed on everything, it ensures that they’re just as excited to be there as part of your team.

 How to Onboard New Hires